martin-martin/AB_testing/UdacityAB.md

 - Lower bound of the CI: **-0.011605**
 - Upper bound of the CI: **0.001857**

-Net conversion is **neiter statistically nor practically significant**.
+Net conversion is **neither statistically nor practically significant**.

 Since the confidence interval includes 0, the results are not statistically significant.